niamoto/niamoto-docker-compose/niamoto-django/README.rst

 ============
-ncbif-django
+niamoto-django
 ============

-This image contains the ncbif Django application.
+This image contains the niamoto Django application.

 It served by Gunicorn, which writes to a unix socket supposed to be listened by a reverse proxy such as nginx.